navneetpandey123/Python/README.md

 # Python
-Repo for my python programs
+This repo is dedicated for my python work